Azure/AzureDataLake/docs/Release_Notes/2017/2017_Summer/USQL_Release_Notes_2017_Summer.md

 1. Each `entitized-user-provided-content` cannot be larger than 100kb of UTF-16 encoded, pre-entitized data (e.g., the user writes `A\rB` which will be entitized to `A&xD;B`.
 This will be counted as 3 bytes).
 2. The overall diagnosis file size limit is 5GB.
 This includes all the XML tags and attribute information.

-Since writing diagnosis information should not fail, too much data will be indicated by adding the following information:
+In the case that the diagnostic information exceeds the limits above, writing the diagnosis information should not fail.
+Therefore, the following information will be added as an indication that the data got truncated:

 1. Each Line that is being written that ends up being too long will be represented by the following element: